stainlessai/jenkins-semci/README.md

     String artifactName()               // Return a string representing this artifact in a filename-friendly manner.
     String versionString()              // Return only the version if a prefix is present Map toMap()                         // Return a map with the property values (filtered to remove variables like "class", etc).

+    int compareTo(Semver o)             // Implements Comparable against other semantic versions
 ```

 ### ai.stainless.jenkins.ReleaseManager